mia-platform/documentation/docs/info/service-level-agreements.md

 Mia S.r.l. undertakes to promptly manage the incident reported by the Client.
 Incidents are distinguished according to the degree of severity attributed below:

 * **Severity 1**: the Service is not available.
-The period of unavailability of the Service is counted from the opening of the ticket by the Client only if the incident to which it is referred is confirmed as being of an infrastructural nature and not applicable;
+The period of unavailability of the Service is counted from the opening of the ticket by the Client only if the incident to which it is referred is confirmed as being of an infrastructural nature;

 * **Severity 2**: the Service is degraded (for example: the service is slowed down).